Renovation and Re-branding of Two Northwest Gems

 Friday Harbor House is a sought-after destination on San Juan Island.
 The inn consistently exceeds the average daily rate, occupancy and RevPAR compared to surrounding state and island resorts.
 When the original dining room concept had run its course, Columbia worked with the owners to renovate and re-brand the food and beverage experience.
-Partnering with GGLO, The Bluff Restaurant, Bar and Terrace is now the place for locals and overnight guests alike.
+Partnering with GGLO architects, The Bluff Restaurant, Bar and Terrace is now the place for locals and overnight guests alike.
 Our chef chooses from the nearest land and sea ingredients with a menu that focuses on seasonal island specialties.
 A great value in a unique atmosphere that now drives higher guest covers and profitability.

 Salish Lodge & Spa was in need of a guestroom renovation to continue creating memorable moments for guests of this authentic landmark.
 Working with the owners and Dawson Design Associates, the goal was to enhance the purely Northwest experience of the lodge, reflect the heritage of the native Salish people and celebrate the surroundings of the Snoqualmie Valley.
-This multimillion dollar enhancement included bedding, décor, carpet and custom built furniture as well as new tiling, light fixtures, sinks and vanities in the bathrooms.
+This multimillion dollar enhancement included bedding, décor, carpet and custo- built furniture as well as new tiling, light fixtures, sinks and vanities in the bathrooms.
 The premier amenities such as the wood-burning fireplaces and two-person jetted tubs were kept as focal points.
 Since then a complete renovation of public and meeting space had been completed with the same spectacular results.

-Columbia was also involved in facilities due diligence when taking over management of the lodge, as it relates to mechanicals and dealing with deferred maintenance that also needed to be addressed to maintain the integrity of the property.
-Results have been met with approval from both new guests as well as repeat customers.
+Columbia was also involved in facilities due diligence when taking over management of the lodge, as it related to mechanical systems and dealing with deferred maintenance that also needed to be addressed to maintain the integrity of the property.
+Results have been met with approval from both new guests as well as repeat guests.

 New Five-Star Luxury Hotel Opens on Lisbon's Atlantic Coast